-Greensward Academy has established a number of strong links with a number of companies, both local and national and these include the British Transport Police, Essex Fire & Rescue, Anglian Water, Southend University Hospital, The British Army and South Essex College.
+Greensward Academy has established a number of strong links with a number of companies, both local and national and these include the British Transport Police, Essex Fire & Rescue, Anglian Water, Southend University Hospital, IPECO, The British Army and South Essex College.

 Careers information published on the website is regularly updated with annual reviews by the end of the Autumn half term.
 The academy regularly measures and assesses the impact of Careers through:

 surveys, questionnaires and feedback from a range of stakeholders